 Determining the Amount of Water for Your Hydrangea Plants

-In order to figure out how much water your new hydrangea needs, start by watering it two-three times per week (less in spring and fall and more in summer) and checking the soil in between waterings.
+To figure out how much water your new hydrangea needs, start by watering it two or three times per week (less in spring and fall and more in summer) and checking the soil in between waterings.
 Use your finger to feel into the soil around the base of the plant and check for dryness.
-If your hydrangea is showing signs of dryness (like drooping leaves), then you may need to increase your watering regimen.
+If your hydrangea shows signs of dryness (like drooping leaves), you may need to increase your watering regimen.

-Just remember with larger hydrangea plants (like trees and shrubs), that less frequent but deeper waterings are better than more frequent shorter ones.
+Just remember, with larger hydrangea plants (like trees and shrubs), that less frequent but deeper waterings are better than more frequent shorter ones.
 In other words, the best way to water a hydrangea is by letting a hose run at low pressure at the base of the plant for several minutes.
-A long deep watering two to three times per week will be much more effective (since it has to reach a larger root system deeper in the soil) than short topsoil waterings with a watering can.
+A long, deep watering two to three times per week will be much more effective (since it has to reach a more extensive root system deeper in the soil) than short topsoil watering with a watering can.

 Watering Established Hydrangeas